 I made an inverted jar feeder from a 4-litre pickle jar today.
 Oh, the humanity.

-On the left is the big jar of hot pickled peppers that was given to us by my aunt last summer.
-We finally polished off the last of the peppers this week.
+So there’s my big jar of hot pickled peppers that was given to me by my aunt last summer.
+I finally polished off the last of the peppers this week.
 I cleaned out the jar and poked a few holes in the lid and made the inverted jar feeder below.

 Undeterred, I removed the lid, placed it flat on a wooden cutting board, and hammered the inside of the lid so the little bits of jagged metal along side the holes were flattened down.
 This reduced the size of the holes, too, but unless the bees have mutant monster sized tongues, it should work fine.
 So I refilled the jar and flipped it again, and this time it didn’t leak.

 Today is the first day of spring.
 Big whoop.
 That doesn’t mean anything in Newfoundland.
 We still have three feet of snow in our backyard and the temperatures are still below freezing.
 And it snowed last night.
-We might not have a chance to use the jar feeder until April.
+I might not have a chance to use the jar feeder until April.
 The jar will be removed as soon as the bees start bringing in their own nectar.